mstruebing/tldr/README.md

 Just copy the executable anywhere on your system, preferably in some folder where your `$PATH` variable will find it.

+Executables to every release can be found on the release page of this repository.

 If you want to build it yourself see below.

 ## Dependencies